MEleonoraRossi/BigDataPhylogeny-Course/Day2/Lab3.md

   for f in *.fas; do
   iqtree -s $f -m TESTMERGE -B 1000 --wbtl -T AUTO;
   done
-  # --wbt writes the full set of bootstrap trees to gene_tree_bt.ufboot.
+  # --wbtl writes the full set of bootstrap trees to gene_tree_bt.ufboot.
   ```

   *TIP*